Baur au Lac

-Baur au Lac is a luxury hotel at Talstrasse, Zurich, Switzerland.
+Baur au Lac is a luxury hotel in the city of Zurich, canton of Zurich, Switzerland.
+It is located near the shores of Lake Zurich and the Schanzengraben moat, in proximity to Bahnhofstrasse and Bürkliplatz.

+History

 The hotel was founded in 1844 by Johannes Baur, and is still owned by the Baur family.
 It was completely renovated between 2008 and 2010.
 It is a member of the Leading Hotels of the World marketing organisation.